infinitaslearning/ddia-study-group/pages/chapter-2-2.md

 - SQL vs NoSQL is always a hot topic.
 In ILPT I've the feeling we just opt-in for SQL by default, thoughts?
 - GraphDB, anyone ever used one?
 Opinions?
+- ORM: opinions?
+Do you prefer writing raw queries, or using an abstraction layer?
 - What's your experience in choosing data models for your applications?
 Do you think you ponderated enough on it, or do you feel it's often an afterthought?
+- Schema migration - how do you handle it in your projects?
 - A bit off-topic: opinions / experiences with other managed DBs, for example DynamoDB, CosmosDB?